The magic of eclipses

 The Sun’s structure and activity

 The Sun’s energy is formed deep in its interior by the process of nuclear fusion in the Sun’s core.
 In the Sun’s fusion process, every second about 700 million tonnes of hydrogen are converted into 695 million tonnes of helium with the remaining 5 million tonnes being converted to energy according to the equation for converting matter into energy E=mc2 (E is energy, m is mass and c is the velocity of light).
 The energy slowly makes its way to the surface from the core through the radiative and convection zones.
 Figure 18 shows the structure of the Sun.
+The Sun’s extremely bright surface is called the photosphere (from the Greek word photos, meaning light).
+If the Sun is observed using protective filters and precautions, the photosphere appears to be largely uniform in brightness, slightly darker toward its edges and often with sunspots on it.

 The diagram shows the Sun opened up to reveal its inner structure as a series of layers like an onion.
 Innermost is the white hot nuclear fusion core surrounded by the radiative and convection zones, then the Suns surface, the photosphere, with sunspots, then the red chromosphere with prominences rising above, then the outer atmosphere, the corona surrounding the Sun.